We don’t often visit art galleries.

 V&A | South Kensington

 Like the Queen whose name it bears, the Victoria & Albert is imposing, vast, and spans decades.
-With 145 galleries and over 5,000 years of art in its collection, it really is an encyclopaedia of design.
+With 145 galleries and over 5,000 years of art in its free permanent collection, it really is an encyclopaedia of design.
 Since its inception in 1852, the museum has always adopted a policy of “wide art”; attempting to inspire, dazzle, and entertain with its eclectic collection.
 Today is no different and you can travel the world and back without ever leaving the building (except to look at the courtyard).

 WHAT’S ON